Inducing syntactic cut-elimination for indexed nested sequents: Preliminaries

-In this paper we discuss several different types of sequents.
-The following definitions are standard.
-A \textit{rule} is a sequence of sequents of some type, typically written as $(s_{1},\ldots,s_{N}/s_{N+1})$.
-The sequent~$s_{N+1}$ is called the \textit{conclusion} of the rule, the remaining sequents are called the \textit{premises} of the rule.
-If~$N=0$ then the rule is called an \textit{initial sequent}.
+\begin{defi}[rule, calculus derivation, height] A \emph{rule} is a non-empty sequence of LSs, typically written as $(s_{1},\ldots,s_{N}/s_{N+1})$.
+The sequent~$s_{N+1}$ is called the \emph{conclusion} of the rule, the remaining LSs are called the \emph{premises} of the rule.
+If~$N=0$ then the rule is called an \emph{initial LS}.
 A calculus consists of a finite set of rules.
-A derivation in the calculus is defined recursively as either an initial sequent or the object obtained by applying a rule~$\rho$ in the calculus to smaller derivations whose bottommost sequents (`endsequents') are legal premises of~$\rho$.
-The \textit{height} of a derivation is the number of rules on its longest branch (viewing the derivation as a tree whose nodes are sequents and the root is the endsequent).
+A \emph{LS calculus} is a finite set of LS rules.
+A \emph{derivation} in the calculus is defined recursively as either an initial LS or the object obtained by applying a rule~$\rho$ in the calculus to smaller derivations whose bottommost LSs (`endsequents') are legal premises of~$\rho$.